-This notice is only a summary of the special education services, evaluation and screening activities, and rights and protections pertaining to children with disabilities, children thought to be disabled, and their parents.
+This notice is only a summary of the special education services, evaluation and screening activities, and rights and protections pertaining to children with disabilities, children thought to be disabled, and their parents and is not a legally binding promise to provide particular services, as each child's needs vary.
+In addition, this notice does not take precedence over applicable laws and regulations, or amendments thereto.
 For more information or to request evaluation or screening of a public or private school child contact the responsible Delaware County School entity listed below.

 For preschool age children, information can also be obtained, and screenings and evaluations requested, by contacting the Delaware County Intermediate Unit.